 This section also examines obtained responses on what the government can do to improve employment opportunities for graduates in Penang and Malaysia.
-On top of the list is the call for the government to increase job opportunities in general, with a small number of responses requesting for an increase in
+On top of the list is the call for the government to increase job opportunities in general, with a small number of responses requesting for an increase in employment opportunities by government agencies.
+More specific initiatives in increasing job opportunities were also requested, including creating policies and facilitation for better salary rates, providing incentives to support hiring, salary and employees' benefits, and promoting incentives to hire Malaysians.

-Respondents were generally aware that the initiatives to spur the labour market and increase labour demand requires increase in investments and a more conducive environment to spur research and development landscape in Malaysia.
+Respondents were generally aware that the initiatives to spur the labour market and increase labour demand require an increase in investments and a more conducive environment to spur research and development landscape in Malaysia.
 Almost 10% of respondents called for initiatives in these areas and proposed diversification in economic activities and technological development with some also proposing electronics, renewable energy, biotechnology, and information technology industries as foci areas of development.

-Besides that, another broad category of respondents' wish list to the government was on education and skills development.
+Besides, another broad category of respondents' wish list to the government was on education and skills development.
 Respondents emphasised the importance of government initiatives and support for upskilling/reskilling opportunities.
 This highlights the fact that employees and jobseekers are aware of the importance of possessing and upgrading their skills in order to remain relevant.
 Fresh graduates, especially, also requested for more practical training in IHL courses relevant to industry requirements.
 This resonates with the anecdotal evidence by industry members that have often given feedback that fresh graduates are not well-equipped to meet industry requirements.
-Thirdly, respondents also commented that Malaysia needs to improve the education system, curriculum content and skills training.
+Respondents also commented that Malaysia needs to improve the education system, curriculum content and skills training.